byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 ***Talking Piece***

-The talking piece can be any object, literal or metaphorical that can be easily *passed.* This may be an object from Nature, such as a stone, stick or feather, or an object that has meaning for a particular circle.
-When employed in a round of council, only the person *holding* the talking piece speaks, and other circle members listen without interruption.
+The talking piece can be any object, literal or metaphorical that can be easily *passed.* This may be an *object* from Nature, such as a stone, stick or feather, or an object that has meaning for a particular circle.
+When employed in a round of council, only the individual *holding* the talking piece speaks with other circle members listening without interruption.

 A talking piece is used whenever there is a desire to move the conversation more slowly so everyone's stories, input or wisdom can be gathered.
-One member picks up or requests the talking piece, shares his/her thoughts, or story and then passes it on.
-The talking piece progresses around the circle, either in sequence or by volunteering, until everyone has had an opportunity to contribute.
-As in check-in, one may pass a turn and then speak after others have spoken.
+One member picks up or requests the talking piece, shares his/her thoughts or story and then passes it on in circle or to the host or *guardian* as appropriate.
+The talking piece progressing around the circle, either in sequence or by volunteering, until everyone has had an opportunity to contribute.
+As in checking-in, one may pass a turn and then speak after others have spoken.

-***Checkout and Farewell***
+***Checking out and Farewell***

-At the close of a circle meeting, it is important to allow a few minutes for each member to comment on what they learned, or what stays in their heart and mind as they leave.
+At the close of a circle meeting, it is important to allow a few minutes for each participant to comment on what was learned, or sharing feelings of what connected in the heart and mind, bringing the circle to close.

-Closing the circle by checking out provides a formal end to the meeting, a chance for members to reflect on anything that has transpired.
+Closing the circle by checking out provides a formal end to the meeting, a chance for participants to reflect on anything that has transpired.

 As participants shift from council space to social space or private time, each release one another from the intensity of attention being in circle requires.
-Often after check-out, the host, guardian, or volunteer will offer a few inspirational words or farewell, or signal a few seconds of silence before the circle is released.
+Often after checking-out, the host, guardian, or volunteer will offer a few inspirational words or farewell, or signal a few seconds of silence before the circle is released.

 Circle is not a dogmatic form.
 Each circle will develop its own unique personality and style.
 The circle structure has proven its strength and adaptability from the first campfires of ancestors to the global age.
 Each circle contributes to this long-held human tradition through the practices of listening, speaking, and thoughtful action.